 The program begins each spring quarter and is limited-enrollment, requiring eight consecutive quarters, including summer quarters.
 Upon completion, the student receives an associate of technical science degree in radiologic technology and is eligible to apply for the national board examination given by the American Registry of Radiologic Technologists (ARRT).
 The program follows the American Society of Radiologic Technology (ASRT) “Professional Curriculum for Radiography” and works closely with clinical affiliates and the industry to develop curriculum.

-- Graduates act responsibly as an individual and as a member of a team or group – 80%
+- Students/Graduates will exhibit professionalism (act responsibly as an individual and member of a team).

 The radiologic technology program was developed under the philosophy that extensive academic preparation should precede clinical experience.

 During the first year students learn the principles of radiographic imaging and safety, through didactic